GabrielTamujo/galois-autocompleter/README.md

 git clone https://github.com/iedmrc/galois-autocompleter
 ```

-Download the latest model from releases and uncompress it into the directory:
+Download the Galois latest model from releases, or the one you wishes to run, and uncompress it into the directory:
 ```sh
 curl -SL https://github.com/iedmrc/galois-autocompleter/releases/latest/download/model.tar.xz | tar -xJC ./galois-autocompleter
 ```
-Install dependencies:
+Install dependencies:0
 ```sh
 pip3 install -r requirements.txt
 ```
-P.S.: Be sure that you have tensorflow version >= 1.13

 Run the autocompleter:
 ```sh
 python3 main.py